Ayaz20009/HealthProgressMonitor/README.md

-# CenSoS Intake form
+# South East SAs Intake Form

-This repo includes the CenSoS Intake Form React application and App Services backend code used.
+This repo includes the South East SAs Intake Form React application

 The front-end is developed using the Leafy library https://www.mongodb.design/

-# Getting started with CenSoS Intake Form Front-End
+# Getting started with South East SAs Intake Form Front-End

 This project was created using the React Leafy Library with TS.

 Below are the steps to run the project locally

-0. Get the .env file from `Federico Inserra`
+0. Get the .env file from `Ayaz Shah <ayaz.shah@mongodb.com`

 1. ### `npm install`